NozomuYoshida/password_manager/README.md

 - Password management by exporting to data.txt file
 - Password validation
 - Password auto generation
-- password auto copy when it's added to data.txt file
+- Password auto copy when it's added to data.json file
+- Serach and show detail if there's previous saved information of the entered website

 Comfirmed to work on:
 - MacOS (11.52)